mittwald/cli/README.md

   --sort=<value>     property to sort by (prepend '-' for descending)

 DESCRIPTION
-  List all ApiTokens of the user
+  List all API tokens of the user
 ```

 ## `mw user api-token revoke ID`